75 Journal Prompts for Trust Issues and Overcoming Them

 Tracking progress

-Journaling provides a tangible way to track your progress over time.
-By regularly documenting your experiences, insights, and moments of growth, you can look back and see how far you’ve come.
+Journaling helps you keep track of how you are doing over time.
+By regularly writing about your experiences and growth, you can see how far you’ve come.

-Celebrating your achievements, no matter how small, can boost your confidence and give you the motivation to continue working on your trust issues.
+Celebrating even small achievements can boost your confidence and encourage you to keep working on your trust issues.

 Developing trust affirmations

-Affirmations are positive statements that can help reprogram negative thought patterns and beliefs.
-As you journal, you can create trust-focused affirmations that align with your desire to heal and rebuild trust.
+Affirmations are positive statements that can help change negative thoughts.
+While you journal, you can create affirmations about trust that support your healing.
+Write these affirmations down and read them often to build a positive mindset about trust.

 Seeking clarity and guidance